Good Morning!

 And as dedicated Catholic School educators

-you indeed inspire
+you indeed inspire truth and hope

 and therefore,

-to the entire community.
+are truly prophets to the entire community.

 And we THANK YOU!